-Kerrie has worked in community development, as a social researcher, clinical psychologist in palliative care, health and community settings, a fellow of the School for Social Entrepreneurs and a PhD Candidate at Western Sydney University.
+Kerrie is a clinical psychologist in palliative care and has worked in health and community settings as a community development social researcher.
+She is a fellow of the School for Social Entrepreneurs and a PhD Candidate at Western Sydney University.

 Developing Death Literacy article published in the journal Progress in Palliative Care

 End of Life at Home: Co-Creating an Ecology of Care by the Caring at end of life research team.

 Talking about Death with Children: Lessons from Sesame Street.